marcohern/car-dealer/README.md

 Beyond that, it is up to the developer to determine if and how to generate them, or how to allow users to provide them and at the same time, ensure that they are unique per entity.

 Note that even though you can generate a unique hash or a guid for a slug if you like (it's quite feasable), doing this misses the point.
-Remember: you want to be able to tell what the entity is just by reading the slug, and a jumbled mess of letters and numbers does not tell you that that guid or hash is refering to a car.
+Remember: you want to be able to tell what the entity is just by reading the slug, and a jumbled mess of letters and numbers does not tell you that that string or code is refering to a car.

 ### Do slugs need context?